Janitzio

-Isla de Janitzio is the main island of Lake Pátzcuaro in the state of Michoacán, Mexico.
+Isla de Janitzio ([xaˈnitsjo]) is the largest of five islands in Lake Pátzcuaro in the state of Michoacán, Mexico.

-The town of Janitzio, which means "where it rains", is located atop the hill.
+The town of Janitzio, which means "maize flower" in Purépecha, is located atop a hill on the island.
 Janitzio can only be reached by boats which run regularly back and forth from about 7:30 am to 6 pm, accessible from Pátzcuaro's pier (embarcadero).
-It is the largest of five islands in Lake Pátczuaro.
+The boats take approximately 25 minutes to reach the island.
 These boats can be hired to take visitors around other parts of the lake.

-The boats are pretty regular and takes approximately 25 minutes to reach the island.
-The town is known for the butterfly fishermen who are skilled at lowering their butterfly-shaped nets to catch the local cuisine "pescado blanco".
+The town is known for the butterfly fishermen who are skilled at lowering their butterfly-shaped nets to catch "pescado blanco" (Chirostoma estor), a species of freshwater silverside endemic to the lake which is important to the local cuisine.
 These fisherman were at one time depicted on the reverse of the 50 peso banknote.
+This banknote is now a valuable collector's item.

 The island is the subject of Silvestre Revueltas's 1933 composition Janitzio.

 Statue of José Maria Morelos

 A 40-meter statue of José María Morelos, a great hero of Mexico's independence, started in 1933, is found on the island's highest point.
 You can see the statue of Morelos from the boat, when arriving.
 Visitors can climb to the top of the statue by way of a staircase that spirals up the inside.
 Along the interior walls, the life of Morelos is depicted in murals painted by Ramón Alba de la Canal and other Mexican muralists.
 At the top, visitors can look through peepholes in the giant raised fist of Morelos, with views of the island, lake and surroundings.